Advanced Bedside Monitoring in ARF*

 - Senior intensivists wanting a comprehensive refresher training programme

 - ESICM offers a 20% discount for 3 or more participants from the same medical centre.
-For more details contact directly email@example.com
+For group discount do NOT follow the standard registration procedure but contact directly firstname.lastname@example.org

 Master Class Incentive